ArcticMC/Scenarios/descriptions.md

 ### No Nametags (L)
 > Everyone in the game cannot see other players' name tags, making sneak attacks almost impossible.

+### No Shoes No Shirt No Service (L)
+> The only armor you can see on other players are their chestplates and boots.

+### Ore Jackpot (L)
+> Every 10 minutes, a random ore will be selected between coal, iron, redstone, or lapis.
+If you believe you have the most of that ore, you can bet either 1 diamond or 5 gold ingots.
+You are allowed to bet multiple times.
+If you are the player who has the most of that certain ore, you will win the pot of diamonds or gold of whatever players bet.

 ### OP Lootcrates (L)
 > Every 15 mins, all players will recieve Overpowered items.
 There are 3 tiers in this scenario.
 The ender chest is the best, Trapped chest is the second best, and the normal chest being the third best.

 ### Overcook (H)
 > After the furnace smelts 1 item, the furnace will explode and give you the items, smelted, that were put in the furnace.
 WARNING: The explosion from the furnace can kill you!

+### Parannoying (L)
+> Whenever a player does any certain action, it will be announced in chat and the coordinates of where it happened.
+There are 50 certain actions that a player can do to trigger their coordinates being announced

 ### Parafusion (L)
 > When a player mines gold, or diamonds, crafts an enchant table, anvil, golden apples or heads, or brewing stand, eats a golden apple or golden head. or dies, then coordinates will be broadcasted with the names being "???".
 Health on tab will be disabled.
 Along with the /h command